-With funding from the Albany Community Development Agency ("ACDA") and the CRC, Capitalize Albany Corporation has administered a third funding round of the Small Business Façade Improvement Program.
-The 2019 round of competitive funding saw a total of 8 applications submitted on behalf of interested small business or property owners.
-Awards were made to a diverse group of properties in support of the small business tenants located in all 5 of ACDA's identified Neighborhood Strategy Areas including West Hill, Arbor Hill, the South End, the Central Business District and North Albany.
+With funding from the Albany Community Development Agency ("ACDA") and the CRC, Capitalize Albany Corporation has administered four funding rounds of the Small Business Façade Improvement Program.
+35 awards have been made to properties throughout the City of Albany, including in all five of ACDA's identified Neighborhood Strategy Areas - West Hill, Arbor Hill, the South End, the Central Business District and North Albany.